-With the global pandemic coming to a gradual end (hopefully), the economy and global workforce are about to take their turn.
+With the global pandemic coming to an end, the economy and global workforce are about to take their turn.
 After 2+ years of adapting to a work-from-home lifestyle, we are seeing a surge in movements from global companies becoming more remote.
 From the introduction of advanced digital technologies to ditching the 9-5 work culture, the remote working trend is really catching on.

-Statistics from the Global Mobile Workforce Forecast suggested that in 2017, the number of the mobile workforce amounts to 1.52 Billion people globally.
-As the digital nomad trend continues to rise, we are projected to see an increase reaching 1.88 Billion remote working people by 2023, comprising a whopping 43.3% of the total global workforce.
+Statistics from the Global Mobile Workforce Forecast suggested that in 2017, the number of mobile workforce amounts to 1.52 Billion people globally.
+As the digital nomad trend continues to rise, we are projected to see an increase reaching 1.88 Billion remote working people by this year, comprising a whopping 43.3% of the total global workforce.
 Let's explore the benefits and factors behind this phenomenon.

 The benefits of remote working

 According to a study by Robert Walters, over 45% of employees claim that they are more productive when working from home while almost 80% of employers believe that the quality of work has improved.
 So if you’re still tied to an office desk, maybe it’s time for a change.

 Here are some more benefits of remote working;

 Productivity - Employees that work remotely have shown to be 35-40% more productive when compared to those working in an office